-The following motion has passed; the modest time saved through the construction on westbound I-435 is not worth the aggravation, and new construction starts next Monday.
+The following motion has passed; the modest time saved through the construction on westbound I-435 is not worth the aggravation, and Bridge demolition at I-470 and Raytown Road causes headaches for nearby businesses.
 Oh, joy.

 To work just on time yesterday afternoon, I went downtown and took 71 highway, which was a good thing since an accident at 67th Street jammed southbound I-35.

 sound no trumpet before you,

 as the hypocrites do in the synagogues and in the streets,

 Here comes the rain again / Falling on my head like a memory / Waking me up at five in the morning /